 This bread maker can also make pizza dough, sweetbreads, stuffing for Thanksgiving or Christmas turkey and regular bread loaves.
 The best part is that you can start the bread machine early in the day and come back to HOMEMADE BREAD later!
 Done!!

-Adding these amazing bread dipping oils by Papa Vince as an add-on gift for a bread baker is an excellent cooking gift idea.
+Adding these amazing bread dipping oils from Amazon by Papa Vince as an add-on gift for a bread baker is an excellent gift idea.
 These oils come straight from Sicily, Italy and are amazing.
 They are made by a local family using fresh, local fruit in Sicily, and are made with their own family recipes!
 You will need to read the reviews on these bread dipper oils to believe me.
 And someone please put these in my stocking this Christmas!

 Now the following items are for THE OCCASIONAL LOAFER:

 A kitchen scale is a very necessary tool for bread makers at all experience levels, and makes a really nice looking bread makers gift that can be kept on the counter.
 This is also great for anyone who loves to cook in general.
 It is hard to accurately measure an ingredient in a measuring cup, and when you are making bread, it is all chemistry.
 So you will need to be very accurate in all of your measurements!
 Many times, when your bread loaf doesn't come out as you had hoped, many times it is because the measurements were slightly off which affects the way the bread rises, bakes and browns.
 Measuring by weight on a scale will give you accurate numbers and even more accurate, predictable results.